How Many ESAs Can You Have? A Complete Guide

 • Submit to Your Landlord – Present the ESA letter when making your request for multiple ESAs.
 Under federal law, they must consider your request as long as it’s reasonable and doesn’t violate state or local laws.

-Pro Tip: RealESALetter also makes renewals easy.
+Pro Tip: RealESALetter also makes ESA letter renewals easy.
 Since ESA letters typically need to be updated annually, you can quickly renew online and even review a sample ESA letter to see what your documentation should look like.

 In Conclusion,